tobybenjaminclark/mema/docbank/mema_technical_documentation.md

 >:warning: This shouldn't be called directly, instead call the above `speak()` command.

-### Text-To-Speech Notes
+### Text-To-Speech Sidenotes
-The [gTTS](https://pypi.org/project/gTTS/) library requires an internet connection to convert text to speech, as it relies on Google's Text-to-Speech service.
+* The [gTTS](https://pypi.org/project/gTTS/) library requires an internet connection to convert text to speech, as it relies on Google's Text-to-Speech service.
+To **make this work offline**, switch to [pyttsx3](https://pypi.org/project/pyttsx3/).

-The **TTS** playback is executed asynchronously using [threads](https://docs.python.org/3/library/threading.html), allowing the rest of the program to continue running without waiting for speech playback to finish.
+* The **TTS** playback is executed asynchronously using [threads](https://docs.python.org/3/library/threading.html), allowing the rest of the program to **continue running without waiting** for speech playback to finish.

-The TTS module includes error handling for cases where the file generation or playback might fail.
-Any exceptions encountered during this process will be caught and printed, but the TTS functionality will not interrupt the rest of the program's execution.
+* The **TTS** module includes **error handling** for cases where the file generation or playback might fail.
+Any exceptions encountered during this process will be **caught and printed**, but the TTS functionality **will not interrupt** the rest of the program's execution.